Preservation and Conservation Resources for Cultural Collecting Institutions

 Below is a list of reliable preservation and conservation information resources for museums, historical societies, libraries, other cultural collecting institutions.

-- Conserve O Grams (COGs) are are short, focused online leaflets that cover a range of collections types, including archives, ceramics, digital media, fine arts, furniture, leatherwork, natural history collections, photographs, and textiles.
-The COGs address specific procedures, techniques and materials on preservation, security, fire and curatorial safety, agents of deterioration, packing and shipping, storage, and disaster preparedness.
+Conserve-O-Grams (COGs) are short, focused online leaflets that cover a range of collections types including archives, ceramics, digital media, fine arts, furniture, leatherwork, natural history collections, photographs and textiles.
+The COGs address specific procedures, techniques and materials on preservation, security, fire and curatorial safety, agents of deterioration, packing and shipping, storage and disaster preparedness.

 Northeast Document Conservation Center (NEDCC) - For Paper-Based Collections

 NEDCC provides professional conservation treatment for books, maps, photographs, documents, parchment, papyrus, manuscripts, architectural plans and works of art on paper.
 NEDCC treats many highly significant paper and photographic objects and continues to be the premiere center for the most difficult conservation challenges.

 Texas Commission on the Arts- Videotape Identification and Preservation Guide

 A guide, with images, that helps you identify items in your collection and provides basic information on formats, risks and conservation actions.
 This guide also includes a list of resources for more information.

 Please Note: The information presented here is not intended to provide comprehensive technical advice or instructions on preservation issues.
 Any information contained or referenced is meant to provide a basic understanding of preservation practices and does not constitute an endorsement by the Wisconsin Historical Society.

 A list of suppliers of museum and archival-quality storage products and other preservation resources.

 Contact Kathleen Mullen at 608-264-6489 or email our library staff at the address below: